 Jessica attended LaGuardia High School of Music and Art and the Performing Arts.
 She was a member of the 92nd Street Y "Young Master's Company," and has performed with the Anna Sokolow Theater Dance Ensemble as an apprentice.

-Jessica has studied with the Joffrey Ballet School, Ellen Robbins, Dancewave Inc., Alvin Aliey School of Dance, The Martha Graham Studio, Merce Cunningham Studio, Martha Chapman, Diane McCarthy, Laurie Devito, Katiti King, Lynn Simonson, Benny Simon, Chris Heller, Te Perez, Kathleen Isaac, David Capps, Maura Donohue, Irene Dowd, Jessica Nicoll, Diane Jacobowitz, Jeanette Stoner, Kathy Posin, Jay T. Jenkins, Tara Summerville, Jeanette Panetta, and Jim May.
+Jessica has studied with Andrew Jannetti, Lynn Simonson, the Joffrey Ballet School, Ellen Robbins, Dancewave Inc., Alvin Aliey School of Dance, The Martha Graham Studio, Merce Cunningham Studio, Martha Chapman, Diane McCarthy, Laurie Devito, Katiti King, Benny Simon, Chris Heller, Te Perez, Kathleen Isaac, David Capps, Maura Donohue, Irene Dowd, Jessica Nicoll, Diane Jacobowitz, Jeanette Stoner, Kathy Posin, Jay T. Jenkins, Tara Summerville, Jeanette Panetta, and Jim May.

 Grants include: Los Angeles Unified School District (LAUSD Professional Development), New York Dance Education Association (NYSDEA), Arnhold Graduate Dance Education Program (full scholarship for Masters level studies), Bronfman Center, and NYU.